SuxinL/Notes/Philosophy/goal_achievement/move.md

     - water
     - wind

+### Efficiency

-### Additional Tools
+#### Tools

-- efficiency
+##### Force Transmission

-    The native interface between the force source and the object might be not appropriate to transmit the force efficiently (pressure too small), and additional tools as adapters are used.
+The native interface between the force source and the object might be not appropriate to transmit the force efficiently (pressure too small), and additional tools are used as adapters.
 For instance, to pump up a tire of a bike, a bike pump with a tiny mouse is used to transform the air flow caused by hand into another of high pressure.

-- safety
+##### Measurement

+We need measuring tools like measuring cups or spoons to achieve high precision control, which is necessary because an appropriate amount is critical in any context nowadays.

+#### Path

+It is important to choose a good path from the source to the destination which reaches a balance between time cost and money cost.

+### Safety

+#### Protecting Tools

 The native interface between the force source and the object might also cause damages to either part.
-It is better to wear protecting gloves to take objects with sharp points like durians and pineapples, or to wear soft gloves to take delicate ones like electronic units including micro chips.
+It is better to wear protecting gloves to take objects with sharp points like durians and pineapples, or to wear soft gloves to take delicate things like electronic units including micro chips.

-### Path
+#### Cautions

+Additional cautions including slow and stable motions are needed to move fluids or fragile objects to avoid spill or shock.